-“Having a bachelor’s degree opens up a lot of doors,” Morales said.
-Her own parents did not prioritize education or financial responsibility, but Morales is committed to instilling the value of both in her own children.
+“Having a bachelor’s degree opens up a lot of doors,” she said.
+Her own parents did not prioritize education or financial responsibility, but Sarah is committed to instilling the value of both in her own children.
 Her oldest son graduated this spring from NVCC with a degree in engineering and will transfer to Virginia Tech to continue his education.

 As part of the course, Morales began saving money for a down payment on a house.
 “We don’t want to rent forever,” she said.
 “We want to move up and have that financial stability for when we retire, to have that security of owning a home.”